Please correct the errors below.

 Is there a limit on number of stems for a recording?

 Yes.
-Our current limit is four stems per recording.
+Our current limit is 16 stems per recording.
+Hopefully that’s more than enough for your needs.

 Should I add a “full mix” stem?